Methodology

 Rigour and accuracy.

-Every page is reviewed by our editorial team.
-Clinical claims are checked against public accreditation records.
+Every page is reviewed by our editorial team before publication.
+A program’s accreditation and licensing are verified against public records.
 We only list programs that pass on all three criteria.

-If you believe an entry contains an error, write to editors@luxuryrecovery.com.
-If you would like to submit a center for consideration, the same address works.
+If you believe an entry contains an error, .
+If you would like to submit a center for consideration, the same form works.